Balance in Artmaking

 For some, life is burdened with finding a balance of extremes.
 It is a challenging, often times, upsetting compromise of choices.
 Living between extremes becomes comfortable and ordinary, an accepted normalcy.
 Dealing with extremes can often result in irrational acts.
 We may choose to engage and provocate, looking for satisfaction in moments of disruptive confrontation.
 Conversely, these acts can manifest as pushback, concealment, and a numb detachment.
 Above all, there is the constant search for the excitement felt when life in extremes reaches ever increasing levels of false euphoria.

 Finding balance through tempered behavior and reasoned thought is a dissatisfying compromise.
 Resistance builds against accepting rationality, as it feels uncomfortable, and, in many ways, a loss.
 But, there comes a time when the back and forth of life in extremes continually leads to exhaustion, and any temporary pleasures gained quickly lose their satisfaction.
 It is at this point that a genuine peace and appreciation is discovered by living in balance.
 It becomes a new normal, a proper equilibrium, and an appropriate path that guides us as we continue onward.

 May 5, 2017

 Some more exciting news on the art front.
 This week I’ve begun showing at Chiaroscuro Contemporary Art in Santa Fe, my first foray into the world of galley representation.
 Director John Addison was generous enough to stop by for a studio visit, and as things sometimes go, selected 10 works to exhibit.
 After so many years of intense study and studio development the recognition feels great.
 Thanks John for the opportunity and faith in my work.
-Please stop the gallery if you happen to be in the area.
+Please stop by the gallery if you happen to be in the area.

 Palimpsest Exhibit Catalogue